-Practice learning proficiencies have to be summatively passed by the final module in each year/part of the programme but are also formatively assessed throughout the year.
+Practice learning proficiencies have to be summatively passed by the final module in each part of the programme but are also formatively assessed throughout the duration of the part.
 If the student is referred for the practice element they will be given the opportunity to undertake a 2nd attempt.
 The student's nominated academic assessor will liaise with the Glyndwr PEF/Placement administrator to arrange the required 2nd attempt in placement.
-This retrieval placement will take place during the summer period and students are made aware of this opportunity on the cohort planners.
+Opportunities to undertake a retrieval placement will be negotiated during periods of annual leave.
 Achieving practice learning proficiencies requires a nominated Practice Assessor to sign the student as proficient (registered nurse with appropriate equivalent experience for the student's field of practice).
 The students' Academic Assessor (the nominated Academic Assessor will change for each part of the programme and must be registered nurse with appropriate equivalent experience for the student's field of practice, in addition to holding a Master's Degree/teaching qualification/ or working towards) will also check that these are complete and submit the clinical proficiencies to the assessment board to allow ratification and progression to the next part of the programme (please see All Wales 'ongoing Record of Achievement of Proficiencies for Registration' for document used to confirm achievement of practice learning proficiencies).
-In the final placement at the end of the programme, there is an inpoint assessment - Leading, managing and coordinating care, in addition to the year three practice learning proficiencies, the nominated Practice Assessor and Academic Assessor will sign to confirm that the student is proficient and ready to register as a qualified nurse in their respective field of Nursing.
+In the final placement at the end of the programme, there is an in-point assessment -Leading, managing and coordinating care, in addition to the Part Three practice learning proficiencies, the nominated Practice Assessor and Academic Assessor will sign to confirm that the student is proficient and ready to register as a qualified nurse in their respective field of Nursing.
 Please see 'Ongoing Record of Achievement of the proficiencies for Registration'.
 Confirmation of the students' Good Health and Good Character will be signed by a designated NMC signatory at the point of completing the programme, in addition to the student's own self-declaration.